 Reaction & Thoughts:

 Often cited as one of the best thrillers ever made, and for once the critical mass was not exaggerating.
-Sadly, 10 Rillington Place, which is based on a true story, is also one of the most overlooked thrillers too.
+Sadly, Richard Fleischer’s 10 Rillington Place (aka The Strangler of Rillington Place), which is based on a true story, is also one of the most overlooked thrillers too.
 I tend to be a little apprehensive about movies based on real people because reality is usually duller than fiction.
 That’s not the case here — it’s gets under your skin really quick.

 From the opening scene to the last shot I couldn’t help but be marveled at the clinical precision of the whole thing.
 10 Rillington Place is an engrossing, suspenseful, truly extraordinary film.
 The post-WWII malaise is handled particularly well.

 Screenwriter Clive Exton adapted Ludovic Kennedy’s book about the infamous real-life murder case.
-Exton combines the story of Christie’s most famous victim, Beryl Evans (Judy Geeson, To Sir With Love), with the killer’s deadly crime spree.
-Director Richard Fleischer (Compulsion and Soylent Green) handles well both the brief moments of violence and the character-driven vignettes.
+Exton combines the story of Christie’s most famous victim, Beryl Evans (Judy Geeson, To Sir With Love and The Lords of Salem), with the killer’s deadly crime spree.
+Director Richard Fleischer (20,000 Leagues Under the Sea and Fantastic Voyage) handles well both the brief moments of violence and the character-driven vignettes.
 This is as much a thriller as a character study so having a seasoned filmmaker like Fleischer working with great actors is of paramount importance.

 Attenborough’s performance is so convincingly creepy that it’s hard to imagine anyone else doing a better job in the role.
-It’s entirely appropriate to compare Attenborough’s Christie with Anthony Hopkins’s Dr. Lecter — they are both equally compelling, equally scary.
-Geeson and John Hurt (Alien and The Elephant Man) offer strong support as Attenborough’s unsuspecting neighbors.
+Attenborough’s Christie has been compared to Anthony Hopkins’s Hannibal Lecter — they are both equally compelling, equally scary.
+Geeson and John Hurt (Midnight Express and The Elephant Man) offer strong support as Attenborough’s unsuspecting neighbors.
 Denys N. Coop’s camera work contributes greatly to the film’s nearly unbearable drab atmosphere — the movie looks and feels depressing, and that’s a compliment.

 Conclusions & Final Thoughts: